RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - R v Duncan; Ex parte Australian Iron and Steel Pty Ltd (1983) 158 CLR 53
       - Issue:
         - the authority for the establishment of a Tribunal to exercise federal and State powers in preventing and settling interstate disputes in the Coal industry.
-        - Mason J indicated that one of the heads of power which authorised the Commonwealth’s participation in this joint co-operative venture with the States was the nationhood power.
+        - Mason J indicated that one of the heads of power which authorised the Commonwealth's participation in this joint co-operative venture with the States was the nationhood power.
   - CROWN IMMUNITY
     - The Crown (at both Commonwealth and State levels) has a prerogative presumptive immunity from suit.
     - For example, a Crown servant is immune if he or she is sued while acting in his or her capacity as a Crown servant, but not if the servant is sued in his or her individual capacity, or has acted outside his or her authority.
-    - s 57 and 58 of the Judiciary Act 1903 (Cth) remove the common law Crown immunity from the Commonwealth and from the States in respect of “federal jurisdiction”
+    - s 57 and 58 of the Judiciary Act 1903 (Cth) remove the common law Crown immunity from the Commonwealth and from the States in respect of "federal jurisdiction"
-    - The Crown can also be held to be bound by a statute if such is “necessarily implied” from the Statute.
+    - The Crown can also be held to be bound by a statute if such is "necessarily implied" from the Statute.
     - A strict test of necessary implication was applied in this regard by the Privy Council in Province of Bombay v Municipal Corporation of Bombay [1947] AC 58;
-      - Crown liability had to be “manifest from the very terms of the statute” or necessary in order to avoid total frustration of the legislative purpose.
+      - Crown liability had to be "manifest from the very terms of the statute" or necessary in order to avoid total frustration of the legislative purpose.
       - This rigid test of necessary implication was considerably loosened in Bropho v Western Australia (1990) 171 CLR 1.
 - Appropriation and expenditure
   - Appropriations power
     - s 81
       - Section 81 thus guarantees that all moneys collected by the government are stored in Consolidated Revenue to be appropriated for the purposes of the Commonwealth in the manner and subject to the charges and liabilities imposed by this Constitution.
     - s 83
-      - Section 83 ensures that money cannot be drawn from Consolidated Revenue except by an appropriation, authorised “by law”, that is legislation.
+      - Section 83 ensures that money cannot be drawn from Consolidated Revenue except by an appropriation, authorised "by law", that is legislation.
   - The status quo regarding appropriations after AAP was that appropriations statutes were valid because either:
     - (a) the Commonwealth was free to determine the purposes for which it could appropriate money; or
     - (b) the appropriations Act could not be legally challenged
   - Wilkie v Cormann (2017) 91 ALJR 1035; 349 ALR 1
-    - concerned a challenge to government’s power to appropriate funds to hold a national postal survey on the views of Australians on same sex marriage.
+    - concerned a challenge to government's power to appropriate funds to hold a national postal survey on the views of Australians on same sex marriage.
-    - Section 10 of the Appropriation Act (No 1) 2017-2018 (Cth) allowed advances of up to $295 million to be made to the Finance Minister where the Minister was satisfied there was an “urgent need” for expenditure that was “unforeseen”.
+    - Section 10 of the Appropriation Act (No 1) 2017-2018 (Cth) allowed advances of up to $295 million to be made to the Finance Minister where the Minister was satisfied there was an "urgent need" for expenditure that was "unforeseen".
-    - The Minister accordingly made the required statement in August 2017 that he believed the appropriation for the survey was “urgent” and “unforeseen”, in order to appropriate $122 million for the survey
+    - The Minister accordingly made the required statement in August 2017 that he believed the appropriation for the survey was "urgent" and "unforeseen", in order to appropriate $122 million for the survey
-    - Court concluded that a “need” is something “which ought to occur” – not something that is “critical or imperative” (at 111).
-“Urgency” was a “relative concept”.
+    - Court concluded that a "need" is something "which ought to occur" – not something that is "critical or imperative" (at 111).
+"Urgency" was a "relative concept".
-      - If the Minister was satisfied that the expenditure should be made before the next Appropriation Act was due to be passed, “urgency” was made out (at 113).
+      - If the Minister was satisfied that the expenditure should be made before the next Appropriation Act was due to be passed, "urgency" was made out (at 113).
-    - Finally, the interpretation of “unforeseen” was simply “expenditure [that was] unforeseen by the Executive Government” (at 1056).
+    - Finally, the interpretation of "unforeseen" was simply "expenditure [that was] unforeseen by the Executive Government" (at 1056).
     - Wilkie follows Combet in permitting the purposes of appropriations to be only minimally specific, despite Brown v West
   - Power to spend appropriated moneys
     - Linked legislative power to appropriate and executive power to spend